 The Urban Farm

-Growing food is an important step toward self sufficiency, at the personal individual scale as well as at the small group/neighborhood/ community, city and bioregional scales.
-The Urban Farm is a model for productive urban land use where people grow food, work together, take care of the land, and build community.
-Throughout its 29 year history, the Urban Farm has been a place and a process which integrates biological, ecological, economic and social concerns.
+The Urban Farm is a model for alternative urban land use where people grow food, work together, take care of the land, and build community.
+Throughout its 35-year history, the Urban Farm has been a place and a process, integrating biological, ecological, economic and social concerns.

 The class is a hands–on experience where students learn by doing.
 We refer to several organic gardening philosophies: basic NW French Raised Bed Intensive, Steve Solomon's approach, Ruth Stout and Uday Balwalker's composting in situ/no-till method as well as the introduction and education of issues relating to Sustainable Agricultural practices.
 These issues include: Bio-Dynamics, Bio-Intensive Farming, Community Supported Agriculture, Food Justice, Herbal Medicine, Plant and Soil Science, Plant Morphology, Protection of Heirloom Plant Varietals and Social Justice.

 Complimenting the work done on site, Urban Farm students are introduced to and interact with the vibrant local agrarian community of Lane County.
 This place-based experiential learning opportunity gives students a unique perspective of their local foodshed and how food shapes how and where they live.